fortunab/Els/docs/MANUSCRIPT_MAPPING.md

 # Manuscript-to-Code Mapping

-This repository implements the main computational modules described in the MultiH-EU manuscript.
+This repository implements the main computational modules described in the manuscript.

 | Manuscript component | Code location |
 |---|---|